saulpw/visidata/vdplus/README.md

 Individual components of VisiData Plus may be available to convert to open-source license, particularly if you are willing to expand, maintain, and package that component for release.

-If you submit a Pull Request to this repository, you **must** digitally sign the [Contributor Assignment Agreement](https://github.com/saulpw/vdplus/tree/develop/CONTRIBUTING.md) before they can be merged.
+If you submit a Pull Request to this repository, you **must** digitally sign the [Contributor Assignment Agreement](https://github.com/saulpw/vdplus/tree/develop/CONTRIBUTING.md) before it can be merged.

 ## Installing VisiData Plus